 Jennifer Wiggins is a licensed professional counselor who sees students confidentially around the areas of sexual assault, relationship violence, and stalking.
 She is available to offer students clinical services, as well as consultation, advocacy, and support regarding accommodations, academics, medical and judicial options, and navigating on and off-campus resources.
 She is also the staff advisor to SAPE, the Sexual Assault Peer Educators and helps to coordinate gender violence programming such as I Am Ready and Are You Ready.

 Laura Marcucci, MPH, CHES

-Laura M. oversees health promotion programs and health communications for HES, including the Hoya RealTalk play, Social Norms campaign, and Stall Seat Journal.
+Laura M. oversees health promotion programming and health communications for HES, including the Hoya RealTalk play, Social Norms campaign, and Stall Seat Journal.
 She coordinates health communication materials, including those on alcohol use, flu prevention, stress reduction, self-care, and mental health.
-Laura serves on several health-related committees, including the Well-Being Committee within Student Affairs and the Mental Health Advisory Board subcommittee on self-care.
 She also advises Active Minds at Georgetown University, a student group who works to increase dialogue about mental health on college campuses.

 Erin Hill, MA

 Erin develops and delivers campus educational programs that engage students in education around issues of sexual assault, relationship violence, stalking, consent, personal responsibility, and bystander intervention.
 She helps to manage and coordinate existing programs around these issues and assists with the development, production and marketing of relevant department promotional materials.

 Zareena is a part-time Health Educator who works closely with professionals in HES and with other on-campus offices to create wellness programs and health promotion campaigns for the students.
 She manages the Health Hut team, co-manages HES social media, and provides extensive program support and office management.